gemma-draper/Electricity-Classification/README.md

 ## Future work
 The data available from the UN Stats database is extensive, and there is potential to extract greater meaning from the data.
 Possible future work for this project includes:
+ - Improving the model scoring metrics.
+For this analysis, sklearn's builtin model scorer has been used.
+Model perfomance would be better assessed using precision, recall and accuracy.
+ - Wider grid search.
+Some chosen hyperparameters are at the upper or lower bounds of the options provided for the search.
+Further research and iteration may yield better hyperparameters.
  - Including more features.
 The UN tracks over 200 indicators, which could be used as features for this analysis.
+ - Train a deep learning classifier.
+With more features comes greater complexity.
+Deep models may prove useful in this domain.
  - Time series analysis.
 Data is submitted by countries each year.
 Although there are gaps in the data, the completeness of the data is improving each year.